We use cookies to ensure that we give you the best experience on our website. View our Privacy Policy for more information.

 Departure from Hanoi

-If you have your own motorbike, you can start your journey in Hanoi and head north to Lao Cai City, about 186 kilometers away.
+If you have your own motorbike, you can start your journey in Hanoi and head north to Lao Cai city, about 186 kilometers away.
 (This option adds two days to your itinerary.)
 If you don’t have a bike, consider taking a train or a limousine van to Lao Cai, where you can rent a motorbike for the trip ahead.

 Book your transfer to Lao Cai from Hanoi here